Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/4-azure_databricks.md

 Here are the steps to create a cluster:
 - From the Azure Databricks workspace, click on `Compute` on the left-hand side.
 This brings you to the compute tab where we can manage our clusters.
-- Click on `Create Cluster` button to create a new cluster.
+- Click on `Create Cluster`  or `Create compute` button to create a new cluster.
 - `Cluster Name`: give your cluster a name
 - Choose the `Cluster Mode`, (here we choose `Standard`)
 - Choose the `Databricks Runtime Version` (here we choose `Runtime: 10.4 LTS (Scala 2.12, Spark 3.2.1`), this select